My Hero Academia: World Heroes' Mission: Accolades

 In December 2021, My Hero Academia: World Heroes' Mission was among the Top 100 Favorites nominated for the Anime of the Year at the Tokyo Anime Award Festival 2022.
 In October 2022, the film was nominated for Best Picture (Film) Award at the Newtype Anime Awards.
 In December 2022, the film was placed first on U-NEXT's "The Best 10 Most Popular Works in 2022" list for Anime Rental category.

+Sequel

+A fourth anime film, titled My Hero Academia: You're Next, premiered in Japan on August 2, 2024.
+Tensai Okamura serves as the director, Kuroda writing the script, Umakoshi designing the characters, and Horikoshi serving as its general supervisor and original character designer.